Teichlab/tracer/README.md

 ## Testing TraCeR ##
-TraCeR comes with a small dataset in `test_data/` (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and confirm that all the prerequisites are working.
+TraCeR comes with a small dataset in `test_data/` (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and config file and confirm that all the prerequisites are working.
 Run it as:

     tracer test -p <ncores> -c <config_file>